 It’s not all willy-nilly

-Okay, so I indulged in a Wild Weekend Writing Whim.
-I broke out of a literary fiction for adults niche so I could explore other categories.
+Okay, so I indulged in a Wild Month-long Writing Whim.
+I broke out of a literary fiction niche so I could explore other categories.
 Does that turn my writing life into a willy-nilly circus?
 Am I gonna just let the chips fall where they may from now on?

 I like to take a professional approach to something that’s important to me.
 And y’all, telling stories is pretty high on my list of important things.

-- These projects all draw on my own memories at the same time that I create original characters and events.
+- I like to draw upon my own memories at the same time that I create original characters and events.

 Receive more articles like these right in your inbox by signing up for our mailing list!